ploomber/jupysql/doc/api/magic-connect.md

 ## Store connections in `connections.ini`

 For every connection, the alias should be enclosed within brackets [], followed by the corresponding connection details.
-When connecting using sqlite or duckdb, only the `drivername` needs to be specified.
-For postgresql and snowflake connections, the `username`, `password`, `host`, `database`, and `drivername` are required, and for mysql and mariadb connections, the `port` also needs to be specified.
+When connecting using sqlite or duckdb, `database` and `drivername` need to be specified.
+For postgresql, mysql, mariadb, and snowflake connections, the `username`, `password`, `host`, `database`, `drivername`, and `port` are required.

 ![connections_ini](../static/sample_connections_ini.png)